 One perk of being a top derm is being able to treat yourself.
 “I have injected myself for the last eight years,” she reveals.
 “I find that I know the intricacies of my face best!
 I have faithfully used an injectable wrinkle reducer on my forehead and crow’s feet.
 I use filler on my nasolabial fold every two years.

 [Editor’s note: an injectable wrinkle reducer is a treatment performed by a professional to temporarily smooth the appearance of moderate or severe lines on the face in areas such as the forehead or crow’s feet.
 And injectable filler is a treatment that temporarily adds volume via hyaluronic acid to areas on the face, including cheeks, lips, and laugh lines.
 Fillers can last between 6 months to 2 years depending on the area and filler used.
-As with any prescription, be sure to talk to your doctor about all the risks and benefits.
+As with any prescription, be sure to talk to your licensed provider about all the risks and benefits.
 To learn more, chat with a trained aesthetic specialist now!]

 If you’re considering an injectable treatment for the first time, she says not to stress about the pain.
 “Relax!”
 Dr. Henry advises.
 “With the use of topical numbing medications, the procedure can be manageable.
 Make sure that you are being injected by a board-certified dermatologist to ensure a fantastic aesthetic outcome.”
 Learn more about how to tell if you’re seeing a skilled and credible provider here.